 When this feature is selected, the horn will sound when the remote start is activated.
-To make your selection, touch the Sound Horn With Remote Start soft-key, until a check-mark appears next to setting, showing that setting has been selected.
-Touch the back arrow soft-key to return to the previous menu.
+To make your selection, press the "Sound Horn With Remote Start" button on the touchscreen until a check-mark appears next to setting, showing that setting has been selected.